 • Expand rural visibility and support for all counties in the capital region by promoting telehealth services, traveling social workers to create group spaces in partner organizations and ensuring access to care for individuals in rural and suburban areas.

-• Deepen support for Pride affiliates in Saratoga, Schenectady, and Bethlehem
+• Deepen support for Pride affiliates in Saratoga, Schenectady, and other regional Pride organizations.

 Looking Forward